operations-project/operations/modules/site/README.md

 The Site Module provides a way to track your Drupal sites.

-The Site Entity has properties such as Git Remote and URI, and can be extended to store additional information like [Site Audit Reports](https://drupal.org/project/site_audit).
+The Site Entity has properties such as Site State, Git Remote and URI, and can be extended to store additional information like [Site Audit Reports](https://drupal.org/project/site_audit).

 The Site Entity data can then be sent to a remote server for tracking in a central location, or it can be saved locally on a recurring basis to track changes over time.